Miangul Aurangzeb: Public life

-Again in October 1990, Aurangzeb, contesting as an independent candidate faced defeat, this time at the hands of his former allies, the Islami Jamhoori Ittehad.
+Again in October 1990, Aurangzeb, contesting as an independent candidate, faced defeat, this time at the hands of his former allies, the Islami Jamhoori Ittehad.

-However, he bounced back in the October 1993 general elections to regain his seat, and continued to hold it at the February 1997 general elections.
+However, he bounced back in the October 1993 general elections to regain his seat, and continued to hold it in the February 1997 general elections.

 In April 1997, Prime Minister Nawaz Sharif appointed him as Governor of Balochistan, and Aurangzeb resigned from the National Assembly.
 The subsequent by-election resulted in a victory for his son, engineer Miangul Adnan Aurangzeb.

 In August 1999, Aurangzeb was appointed the Governor of Khyber-Pakhtunkhwa and served in that capacity until the military takeover by General Pervez Musharraf on 24 October 1999.

 He did not contest the 2002 general elections and retired from electoral politics, passing the torch to the next generation of his family.
 He remained active until his death in the leadership of the Pakistan Muslim League Nawaz.

 As a result of death threats from and loss of security in Swat to the Tehreek-e-Nafaz-e-Shariat-e-Mohammadi under Maulana Fazlullah in 2007, Aurangzeb spent an extended period of time at his house in Islamabad.
-With the return of stability in the area Aurangzeb resumed living at the family compound in Saidu Sharif.
-Due to prolonged illness, he set aside himself from politics and spent rest of his life at house in Islamabad till his death on 3 August 2014.
+With the return of stability in the area, Aurangzeb resumed living at the family compound in Saidu Sharif.
+Due to prolonged illness, he set aside himself from politics and spent rest of his life at home in Islamabad till his death on 3 August 2014.
 He is buried in his ancestral graveyard at Aqba, Saidu Sharif.